Blog

 AI search changed that.
 Now it's about citations, not rankings.
 When someone asks ChatGPT or Perplexity a question, the AI pulls from multiple sources and cites them in the answer.
 Your goal isn't to rank number one anymore.
 It's to be one of the 3-5 sources the AI chooses to cite.

 Structured data directly affects that selection.
 AI systems favor sources where the information is explicitly tagged and easy to extract.
-Sites with structured data see up to 30% higher visibility in AI overviews compared to sites without it.
+Sites with structured data tend to see noticeably higher visibility in AI overviews compared to sites without it.

 The business impact is real.
 AI search traffic converts better than traditional organic search.
 People asking questions in ChatGPT are further down the funnel.
 They're not browsing.
 They're looking for an answer to a specific problem.
 If your site gets cited, you're getting qualified traffic that's ready to take action.